GoPro: Corporate actions

 On March 30, 2011, GoPro acquired CineForm.
-The acquisition included the CineForm 444 video codec used in the film Slumdog Millionaire.
-The company claimed that the codec "makes HD and 3D editing faster and more convenient without sacrificing image quality".
-It was incorporated in the company's 3D Hero System shortly after the acquisition.
+The acquisition included the CineForm 444 video codec.
+The company claimed that the codec "makes HD and 3D editing faster and more convenient without sacrificing image quality."
+It was incorporated into the company's 3D Hero System shortly after the acquisition.

-In March 2013, GoPro issued a DMCA takedown notice to website DigitalRev.com, which had posted a review of its product, citing trademark use as a breach of copyright.
+In March 2013, GoPro issued a DMCA takedown notice to the website DigitalRev.com, which had posted a review of its product, citing trademark use as a breach of copyright.
 This notice was retracted 10 days later, citing "erroneous enforcement".

 On April 28, 2015, GoPro acquired Kolor, a spherical media and virtual reality startup based in Chambéry, France.
-Kolor were developers of Autopano, Autopano Video and Panotour.
-After September 14, 2018, Kolor products will no longer be for sale and Kolor products would no longer receive updates.
+Kolor were the developers of Autopano, Autopano Video and Panotour.
+After September 14, 2018, Kolor products will no longer be for sale, and Kolor products will no longer receive updates.

-On February 29, 2016, GoPro spent $105 million and acquired two start-ups—Stupeflix and Vemory—for their video editing tools Replay and Splice.
+On February 29, 2016, GoPro spent $105 million and acquired two start-ups—Stupeflix and Vemory—for their video editing tools, Replay and Splice.

-In March 2020, GoPro acquired stabilization software company, ReelSteady.
+In March 2020, GoPro acquired the stabilization software company, ReelSteady.

-IPO
+2014 IPO (stock launch)

 On February 7, 2014, GoPro submitted a confidential filing for an initial public offering (IPO) with the Securities and Exchange Commission (SEC).

 On May 19, 2014, GoPro filed its Form S-1 with the SEC without specifying the number of shares or their price.
 The company stated that they hoped to raise at least $100 million through the sale of shares, using the money to pay off debt in full ($111 million as of March 31, 2014) and "to acquire or invest in complementary businesses, technologies or assets".
 They said that they planned to list on the NASDAQ stock exchange using the symbol 'GPRO.'

 The expected price range was $21 to $24 a share; on June 25, 2014, GoPro sold 17.8 million shares to initial investors at $24 per share (totaling $427.2M).
 At the IPO price the company was valued at $2.95 billion.

-One reason for GoPro's decision to go public was the potential to become a media company to generate additional revenue from the content its cameras create.
+One reason for GoPro's decision to go public was the perceived potential to become a media company to generate additional revenue from the content its cameras created, but this vision did not materialize.